The Stage Awards: The Unsung Hero Award

 Stage manager Roger Miller was named Unsung Hero at The Stage Awards 2016.
 He won the award for his work towards saving the Felixstowe Spa Pavilion Theatre.

 Ned Seago won the Unsung Hero award at The Stage Awards 2017.
-Seago has worked at the Old Vic, London for over 30 years with artistic director Matthew Warchus calling him "unfailingly sensitive, kind, discrete, loyal and supportive".
+Seago has worked at the Old Vic, London for more than 30 years with artistic director Matthew Warchus calling him "unfailingly sensitive, kind, discrete, loyal and supportive".

 At The Stage Awards 2018, the award was presented to interior designer Clare Ferraby.
-Ferraby is behind the interiors of more than 80 theatres including the London Palladium and Theatre Royal, Nottingham, as well as the refurbished Victoria Palace, home of Hamilton.
+Ferraby is behind the interiors of more than 80 theatres, including the London Palladium and the Theatre Royal, Nottingham, as well as the refurbished Victoria Palace, home of Hamilton.

-Pat Nelder, capital development associate at Theatre Clwyd since 1977, was awarded the Unsung Hero in 2019.
+Pat Nelder, capital development associate at Theatre Clwyd since 1977, was awarded the Unsung Hero accolade in 2019.
 He joined the theatre as a junior member in the LX department, but has since worked in various roles and is now the capital development associate.
 The theatre's artistic director Tamara Harvey said: "Quietly, constantly and with unceasing humility, he is the very best of us."

-In 2020, front of house assistant Mary Joseph at the Almeida Theatre was awarded with the Unsung Hero award.
-While she started working at the Almeida as a cleaner in 1995, Joseph now works six days a week - mainly in the box office kiosk.
+In 2020, front of house assistant Mary Joseph at the Almeida Theatre was the recipient of the Unsung Hero award.
+While she started working at the Almeida as a cleaner in 1995, Joseph now works six days a week – mainly in the box-office kiosk.
 Having worked at the north London theatre for a quarter of a century, Joseph is the “essence of the Almeida” according to its artistic director Rupert Goold.

 At The Stage Awards 2022, the award was presented to understudies and covers.
 Collecting the award on behalf of their colleagues across the UK were four understudies and a swing: Claire Darcy (understudy on Cinderella at Eden Court, Inverness), Natasha Leaver (understudy on Hamilton at the Victoria Palace Theatre, London), Sam Lupton (understudy on the Bedknobs and Broomsticks UK Tour), Ben McDaid (understudy on Sleeping Beauty at the Millennium Forum, Derry), and Harveen Mann (Swing on the School of Rock UK Tour).